coq/coq/doc/sphinx/addendum/program.rst

 The :g:`let` tupling construct :g:`let (x1, ..., xn) := t in b` does not
 produce an equality, contrary to the let pattern construct :g:`let '(x1,..., xn) := t in b`.
-Also, :g:`term :>` explicitly asks the system to coerce term to its support type.
-It can be useful in notations, for
-example:

-.. coqtop:: all

-   Notation " x `= y " := (@eq _ (x :>) (y :>)) (only parsing).

-This notation denotes equality on subset types using equality on their support types, avoiding uses of proof-irrelevance that would come up when reasoning with equality on the subset types themselves.

 The next two commands are similar to their standard counterparts :cmd:`Definition` and :cmd:`Fixpoint`